science

 You’ve probably heard the hype surrounding probiotics, as the foods and beverages rich in these microorganisms gain popularity.
 You may have seen bottles of kombucha at your local grocery store or met someone who makes their own sauerkraut, and wondered how ingesting microorganisms can improve health.

-Bacteria are commonly associated with disease.
+Bacteria are commonly associated with many potential health issues.
 Probiotics, however, are known as “good” bacteria, “beneficial” bacteria, or “helpful” bacteria.
 The term “probiotic” is a combination of the Latin prefix “pro-” (meaning “for”) and the Greek noun “bios” (meaning life).

 Probiotics: the “beneficial” bacteria